 In funerals, we anesthesize the pain of the mourners with our soothing words that lull them to sleep.
 After 45 minutes of our droning, they are ready to lower the loved one into the grave if it will mean putting a stop to this.

-The old joke has someone saying to the pastor, “Just because your message is timeless, it doesn’t have to be endless.”
+The old joke has someone saying to the pastor, “Just because your message is timeless, Preacher, it doesn’t have to be eternal.”

 We pad our sermons with words.
 When my church gave me six weeks to visit other congregations and learn from them, on two occasions I worshiped with mega-churches where the pastors were media-stars. in both cases, the men of the Lord preached 45 minute sermons with 25 minute messages.
 That is, each sermon could easily have been over in 25 minutes, but they had a larger slot to fill, which they did with unnecessary words.
 Filler, is what the newspapers call it.
 Multiplying words.